 - (c) General regulations. - (1) For the purposes of this section: - i. the term "coop" means an enclosure, cage or pen, usually with bars or wires, in which chickens are traditionally confined; and - ii. the term "chicken" refers to female chickens only (i.e., hens).
-The keeping and raising roosters, crowing hens, ducks, geese, turkeys and other poultry or fowl are prohibited in the City of Dunwoody. - (2) Feed and any other food source provided to the chickens shall be stored in predator-proof containers. - (3) Every person who owns, controls, keeps, maintains or harbors chickens must keep them confined on the premises at all times within a chicken coop or chicken run unless a person is supervising the chickens within the confines of a fenced rear yard on the same premises as the coop.
-After a person has completed the personal interaction and supervision of chickens within the confines of the fenced rear yard, the chickens shall be returned to the coop or run enclosure. - (4) Chickens shall be kept for personal use only.
-Selling chickens, eggs, or chicken manure, or the breeding of chickens for commercial purposes is prohibited. - (5) The construction of chicken coops and runs shall comply with all applicable building codes. - (6) Maximum number of chickens allowed per residential lot: - i.
-Lots between 10,000 and 15,000 square feet up to six (6) chickens; - ii.
-Lots over 15,000 square feet up to eight (8) chickens; and - iii.
-No more than eight (8) chickens shall be kept on any lot in the City of Dunwoody.
+The keeping and raising roosters, crowing hens, ducks, geese, turkeys and other poultry or fowl are prohibited in the City of Dunwoody. - (2) Feed and any other food source provided to the chickens shall be stored in predator-proof containers. - (3) Every person who owns, controls, keeps, maintains or harbors chickens must keep them confined on the premises at all times within a chicken coop or chicken run.
+Chickens shall be kept for personal use only.
+Selling chickens, eggs, or chicken manure, or the breeding of chickens for commercial purposes is prohibited. - (4) The construction of chicken coops and runs shall comply with all applicable building codes. - (5) Maximum number of chickens allowed per residential lot: - i.
+No more than six (6) chickens shall be kept on any lot in the City of Dunwoody. - ii.
+No chickens may be kept on lots under 10,000 square feet. - (d) Requirements for Chicken Coops and Enclosures/Runs. - (1) Chickens shall be securely housed in coops and provided with runs. - (2) Coops shall not exceed six (6) feet in height above grade and must allow for a footprint of at least two (2) square feet per chicken housed in the coop.
+The maximum single coop footprint size is forty (40) square feet.
+The minimum ground space required per chicken in a run is five (5) sq. ft.
+Runs must be located under coops or otherwise covered at all times. - (3) Coops and runs must be kept clean, sanitary and free from standing water at all times.
+Coops and runs shall be constructed, designed and maintained in such a way as to be impermeable to and free of rodents, vermin, wild birds, and predators, including, but not limited to, cats, coyotes, dogs, raccoons and skunks. - (4) Coops and runs must be located in the rear yard of the lot.